 Editorial Note: We earn a commission from partner links on Doughroller.
 Commissions do not affect our authors’ or editors’ opinions or evaluations.
 Learn more here.

-The Federal Reserve last lowered interest rates by 0.50% on September 18, 2024.
+The Federal Reserve last lowered interest rates by 0.25% on November 7, 2024.
 Lower interest rates are great for borrowers, but not for savers.
 If you’re in search of the best interest rates for your money, look no further.

 Our list of highest interest rates for savings, CDs, and checking accounts focuses on financial institutions that have low fees, and high rates and are typically available anywhere in the U.S. While we update this page monthly, rates change often so you’ll want to confirm rates with the bank or credit union.